kmatata/helicoChat/docs/overview_hPylori/data.md

-Based on this, I'd like good and clear suggestions to add to the resistance file.
+Based on the resistance spreadsheet, I'd like good and clear suggestions to add to the resistance file.
 Also use AAC.11.1.132 to grab data needed to better populate the table:

 Antibiotic Identification
 * Name: Amoxicillin (Amoxil, Trimox)